department-of-veterans-affairs/gibct-data-service/README.md

 3. `ADMIN_PW`: This is the password for the email (above) you will use.
 4. `LINK_HOST`: This will be `http://localhost:3000`

+The following are required, but related to a SAML login flow only available when the application is deployed to the VA environment.
+Values provided in `config/application.yml.example are suitable to get the rails server running locally, but won't provide any functionality.

+5. `SAML_IDP_METADATA_FILE`: contains certificates and endpoint information provided by the SSOe team.
+6. `SAML_CALLBACK_URL`: URL that will receive the identity provider's identity assertion
+7. `SAML_IDP_SSO_URL`: URL where the user should be directed to authenticate to the IdP
+8. `SAML_ISSUER`: shared between the GIDS and SSOe team.

 To create these variables, you will need to create an `application.yml` file under /config.
 An example is posted below:

 ```